-- 11.(a) The proprietor of a European patent or an (including a European patent that has expired) or the applicant for a published application for a European patent (hereinafter in this Rule 5, an "application") who wishes to opt out that patent or application from the exclusive competence of the Court in accordance with Article 83(3) of the Agreement shall, subject to Rule 5.95.13, lodge an Application with the Registry. - (b) Where the patent or application is owned by two or more proprietors or applicants, all proprietors or applicants shall lodge the Application. - (c) The Application shall be made in respect of each all of the contracting member states in Contracting Member States for which the European patent is owned by the proprietor or proprietors in question designated. - 2.(a) An Application to opt out a European patent or application pursuant to Rule 5.1 or an Application to withdraw an opt-out pursuant to Rule 5.8 shall extend to any supplementary protection certificate(s) based on the European patent. - (b) Where any such supplementary protection certificate has been granted at the date of lodging the Application, the holder(s) of the supplementary protection certificate(s) shall if different from the proprietor(s) of the patent lodge the Application together with the proprietor(s). - (c) Where any such supplementary protection certificate is granted subsequent to lodging the Application, the opt-out shall take effect automatically on grant of said supplementary protection certificate(s), and the holder(s) of such supplementary protection certificate(s) based on the European patent shall notify the Registry of the details required under Rule 5.3. - (d) Rules 5.7 and 5.9 shall apply mutatis mutandis in relation to actions commenced in respect of any supplementary protection certificate. - (e) For the avoidance of doubt, it is not possible to opt out supplementary protection certificates (whether granted by the authorities of a Contracting Member State or otherwise) based on a European patent with unitary effect. - 3.
-The Application to opt out shall contain: - (a) the name of the proprietor or proprietors or applicant or applicants for the European patent (or patents) or application (or applications) in questionand of the holder or holders of any supplementary protection certificate (or supplementary protection certificates) based on the European patent (or patents) in question, and all relevant postal and, where applicable, electronic addresses; and
+- 1. The proprietor of a European patent (including a European patent that has expired) or the applicant for a published application for a European patent (hereinafter in this Rule 5 an "application") who wishes to opt out that patent or application from the exclusive competence of the Court in accordance with Article 83(3) of the Agreement shall lodge an Application (hereinafter in this Rule 5 an "Application to opt out") with the Registry. - (a) Where the patent or application is owned by two or more proprietors or applicants, all proprietors or applicants shall lodge the Application to opt out.
+Where the person lodging an Application to opt out is not recorded as the proprietor or applicant in the registers referred to in Rule 8.5(a) and (b), respectively, the person shall lodge a declaration pursuant to paragraph 3(e). - (b) The Application to opt out shall be made in respect of all of the Contracting Member States for which the European patent has been granted or which have been designated in the application. - 2.
+An Application to opt out or an Application to withdraw an opt-out pursuant to paragraph 8 (hereinafter in this Rule 5 an "Application to withdraw") shall extend to any supplementary protection certificate based on the European patent. - (a) Where any such supplementary protection certificate has been granted at the date of lodging the Application to opt out or the Application to withdraw, the holder of the supplementary protection certificate shall, if different from the proprietor of the patent, lodge the Application to opt out or the Application to withdraw together with the proprietor. - (b) Where any such supplementary protection certificate is granted subsequent to lodging the Application to opt out, the opt-out shall take effect automatically on grant of said supplementary protection certificate. - (c) Paragraphs 7 and 9 shall apply mutatis mutandis.
+For the purposes of paragraphs 7 and 9, reference to actions - (i) in respect of a European patent shall apply to all supplementary protection certificates based on that European patent, and - (ii) in respect of a supplementary protection certificate shall apply to the European patent on which such supplementary protection certificate is based and - (iii) in respect of a supplementary protection certificate shall apply to all other supplementary protection certificates based on the same European patent. - (d) For the avoidance of doubt, it is not possible to opt out supplementary protection certificates, whether granted by the authorities of a Contracting Member State or otherwise, based on a European patent with unitary effect. - 3.
+The Application to opt out shall contain: